Simultaneous Graphical Dynamic Modeling: SGDLMs in Counterfactual Forecasting

-\parablu{Counterfactual Model (CFM).} The SGDLM framework provides opportunity to address the several above goals.
 Given a pre-intervention SGDLM fitted over $t=1:T,$ counterfactual analysis begins under the assumption of no intervention effects.
-Write $\y_{e_0t}$ for the purely hypothetical counterfactual outcomes for $t\ge T,$ the series that would have occurred under this assumption.
-Pre-intervention, $\y_{ct}$ and $\y_{e_0t}=\y_{et}$ are observed; post-intervention counterfactual analysis assumes only $\y_{ct}$ is observed and $\y_{e_0t}$ is \lq\lq missing data''.
-Predictions of $\y_{e_0t}$ are made and successively revised over the post-intervention period to compare with the actual outcomes; denote the latter by $\y_{e_1t}.$ A main contribution of this paper is to extend the technical and computational methodology of SGDLM analysis to admit such missing data.
-The existing forward filtering analysis using IS and VB needs to be extended to do this, the former to now include simulation of unobserved potential outcomes $\y_{e_0t}$ post-intervention.
-This aims to yield full uncertainty quantification for inference on potential causal effects.
-Refer to the SGDLM in this setting as the {\em counterfactual model} (CFM).
+Use CFM to denote this counterfactual model.
+Write $\y_{e_0t}$ for the purely hypothetical counterfactual outcomes for $t\ge T,$ data that would have occurred under this assumption.
+Pre-intervention, $\y_{ct}$ and $\y_{e_0t}\equiv\y_{et}$ are observed; post-intervention the CFM assumes only $\y_{ct}$ is observed and $\y_{e_0t}$ is \lq\lq missing data''.
+Predictions of $\y_{e_0t}$ are made and successively revised over the post-intervention period to compare with the actual outcomes; denote the latter by $\y_{e_1t}.$